-- The required transcript fee is \$5.00 per official Transcript.
+- Transcripts may be requested through the mail or in-person, using Flagler College's transcript request form.
+The required transcript fee is \$5.00 per official transcript.
 Payments will be accepted in cash, check, or money order, made payable to Flagler College.
+Credit card payments are not accepted. - 2.
+Requests for unofficial transcripts will be accepted by fax at 904-829-6838. - 3.
+If sending transcripts to different recipients, a separate form must be completed for each transcript request. - 4.
+The completed form and payment must be sent to the campus you attended.

-Credit card and Flagler One payments will not be accepted. - 2.
-Please allow at least ten business days for processing except for peak processing periods. - Official Transcripts will not be issued until all holds are cleared with Office of Student Accounts and the Office of Financial Aid. - 4.
+- 5. Transcripts may also be requested online through the National Student Clearinghouse at www.getmytranscript.com.
+Payments for online transcript requests will be accepted by credit card.
+Fees for transcripts requested online vary by delivery method. - 6.
+Official Transcripts will not be issued until all holds are cleared with Office of Student Accounts and the Office of Financial Aid. - 7.
+Transcript requests may take up to 10 business days to process. - 8.
 Flagler College will forward the record of awarded academic course work completed at Flagler College.
 The College is not permitted by law to issue copies of documents from other institutions.
-Transcripts from other institutions must be ordered from original sources. - 5.
-If sending transcripts to different recipients, please use a separate form for each transcript request. - 6.
-Requests for unofficial transcripts will be accepted by fax at 904-829-6838. - 7.
-Please mail this completed form and payment to the campus you attended.
+Transcripts from other institutions must be ordered from original sources.